This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Seed coats that require scarification are impervious to water and gasses.
 The seed cannot germinate until the coat is physically altered.
 Any process of breaking or scratching the seed coat is known as scarification.
 In nature, this can happen during freezing temperature, microbial activity, or the passing through of an animal's digestive tract.
 To create this system at home, seed coats can be filed with a metal file or sandpaper, nicked with a knife, or cracked gently with a hammer.

 Water scarification is another useful method.
 Bring water to a boil, remove the pot from the stove and place the seeds in the water.
 Allow the seeds to soak until the water cools to room temperature and then sow.
 Seeds should be dull in appearance but should not be deeply pitted or cracked as this would result in a damaged embryo, inhibiting germination.
 Keep in mind that scarified seeds do not store well.
-Nasturtiums can benefit from this process.
+Practice scarification when growing nasturtiums!

-There are certain seeds that will do better if started indoors and certain seeds that are grown better when direct seeded outside.
+There are certain seeds that will grow healthier if started indoors and certain seeds that are healthier when direct seeded outside.
 In general, most root crops such as carrots, parsnips, burdock, and radishes are better off direct seeded.
 Fast growing plants such as cut and come again lettuce is also better off direct seeded.
 Direct seeding helps avoid transplant shock or root disturbance which is important for root crops.
 In general, larger and slower growing plants do well when started indoors.
 When we do this we are able to have harvests earlier and for more of the growing season.
+Transplanting long-season plants can also help them fight off pests and diseases more readily because they’re bigger and stronger once they’re introduced to the elements.

 For direct seeded plants, be prepared to “thin” your seedlings to the correct spacing for the plant.
 Plants that are too close together compete for light and nutrients and get stunted and lack of airflow encourages disease.
 You’ll want to do this once the seedlings have two true leaves, so the leaves that grow after the cotyledons.
 Transplants can sometimes be more resistant to insect and other pest pressure because they are larger and more established once they are moved into the garden.
 Be prepared to harden off your transplants before you put them in the ground outside.
 This involves putting them outside for a few hours each day, increasing the times, for about a week before you’re planning on transplanting.